jeffhandley/strickland/docs/Composition/ArraysOfValidators.md

 }
 ```

 The `every` validator uses the factory pattern, accepting an array of validators and returning a function to validate every one of the validators.
 Because validators can accept validation context, those must be accepted and passed through.
-For consistency, all context properties should be included on the validation result too.

 Here is how the `every` validator can be used.